MollsReis/junior/README.md

 * PHP >= 5.3

 ## Does it have tests?
-Yes and as of February 2012 they are working!
+Yes and as of February 2012 Junior has a robust, working test suite!
 The tests were written using [Spray](https://github.com/jimbojsb/spray) to stub stream wrappers and PHPUnit version 3.6.10.